muntashir/3net.js/README.md

     // If options is not specified, the default values will be used. options = {
         "learning_rate": 0.3,   // Learning rate for gradient descent.
 The default is 0.5
+        "dropconnect": 0.5,         // DropConnect parameter to prevent overfitting.
+Must be a value between 0 and 1.
+It represents the chance that a weight will be randomly set to 0 during training.
+The default is 0
         "regularization": 0.3,  // L2 regularization parameter to prevent overfitting.
 The default is 0
     };